 Star Wars has been a cultural touchstone since the original film debuted in theaters more than 40 years ago.
 Today, the Star Wars brand is still led by the ongoing movie series.
-Each Star Wars movie release stirs frantic buzz across the world.
-Consider the fact that there’s a Chrome extension with the sole purpose of saving you from Star Wars: The Last Jedi spoilers.
+Each Star Wars movie release stirs frantic buzz across the world, and with Disney+, that even extends to television now with series like The Mandalorian.

 Bioware’s first foray into the vast reaches of space — before the blockbuster Mass Effect series — came in 2003, with Star Wars: Knights of the Old Republic.